markandre13/makehuman.js/README.md

 <div style="text-align:npm center">
   <img src="data/screenshot.png" />

-  A re-implementation of [Makehuman](http://www.makehumancommunity.org) as a WebApp.
+  A variation of [Makehuman](http://www.makehumancommunity.org) as a WebApp.
 </div>

 ## Current Status

-* Have a look at [build 2023-04-08](https://markandre13.github.io/makehuman.js/) with toad.js from master branch
+* Have a look at [build 2023-04-16](https://markandre13.github.io/makehuman.js/) with toad.js from master branch
 * Morph mesh
 * Pose skeleton and adjust mesh
 * Render a proxy mesh instead of the basemesh